 I don’t really eat chips or drink soda – just empty calories.
 My sister, friend and I are going vegan/vegetarian for the month of September – just to experiment with alternate eating options.

-everything in moderation. i recently went to a nutritionist who told me the reason i wasn’t losing weight was because i wasn’t being consistent with my meals (i.e. skipping, eating a little one day then eating a lot) and portion sizes. so, she just gave me a guideline about serving sizes and how many i could eat at which times of the day that already coincide with what i eat. so far, it’s working great, even if i forget sometimes and eat more than i should. but it’s good to find out just how much more you’re eating than your body really needs.posted over 3 years ago
+everything in moderation. i recently went to a nutritionist who told me the reason i wasn’t losing weight was because i wasn’t being consistent with my meals (i.e. skipping, eating a little one day then eating a lot) and portion sizes. so, she just gave me a guideline about serving sizes and how many i could eat at which times of the day that already coincide with what i eat. so far, it’s working great, even if i forget sometimes and eat more than i should. but it’s good to find out just how much more you’re eating than your body really needs.posted about 4 years ago